Benefits of Using PEX Plumbing Manifolds

-Separated manifold chambers or separate manifold plumbing systems can serve hot and cold water lines.
-The cold water manifold is fed from the main water supply line, and the hot water manifold is fed from the water heater.
+A PEX manifold includes separate manifold chambers to serve hot and cold water lines.
+The cold-water manifold is fed from the main water supply line, and the hot-water manifold is fed from the water heater.
 Water pressure in manifolds is maintained by the incoming service line.

 A water line dedicated to each fixture originates from a port in the manifold.
-Manifold plumbing systems can be centrally located at the water service line entry point, or in larger homes or apartment buildings, mini-manifolds can service remote fixture groups.
+Manifold plumbing systems can have a single central manifold located at the water service line entry point, or they can have a main central manifold and additional smaller manifolds to service remote fixture groups.

-Plumbing manifolds are mounted in a convenient, accessible location, such as a basement wall or a service closet, to allow access for shut off to individual fixtures.
-Minimum clearances of 36-inches (vertical) and 18-inches (horizontal) are needed between a thermoplastic manifold and a water heater.
-Opposing port manifolds can be mounted conveniently between stud framing.
+Plumbing manifolds are mounted in a convenient, accessible location, such as a basement wall or a service closet, to allow access for shutting off individual fixtures.
+If the manifold is plastic, it needs a minimum clearance of 36 inches (vertical) and 18 inches (horizontal) from a water heater.
+Opposing port-type manifolds can be mounted conveniently between stud framing.

 - Plumbing manifolds can accept all common supply line sizes, down to 3/8-inch.

-- Flexible PEX piping is also a better insulator than copper and not susceptible to rust.
+- Flexible PEX piping is a better insulator than copper and is not susceptible to rust.

-- Less energy and water are wasted as hot water arrives faster at the tap, especially when a loop or ring is added to the system.
+- Manifold systems reduce energy losses as hot water arrives faster at the tap, especially when a loop or ring is added to the system.

-- The PEX plumbing manifold system can save on labor costs.
+- PEX plumbing manifold systems can save on labor costs.

 - Turning off the supply can be done at a central location.